 Students must maintain a minimum cumulative college GPA of 3.25 to maintain good standing in the Global Scholars Program.
 This requirement will be based solely on grades earned at Chattanooga State, will apply to all students admitted to the program, and cannot be waived.

 In order to graduate with recognition as a Global Scholar, students must be continuously enrolled for at least 12 credit hours each term and must also accumulate 15 honors credit hours.
-All Global Scholars must take the Presidential Capstone Seminar as part of their degree program, preferably the last term before graduation.

 Upon written recommendation of a dean, a student may be admitted into the GSP, notwithstanding the testing/GPA requirements above.
-International and out-of-state students may be eligible for in-state tuition.